pydoit/doit/doc/stories.rst

 `Carve Systems <https://carvesystems.com>`_ uses `doit` as the core automation tool for all of our document production.
 This customized tool based on Pandoc, Latex, and coordinated by `doit` is used by everyone in our company to prepare our primary customer facing deliverable.
-Previously we used makefiles to coordinate builds. `doit` let us create a system that can be more easily maintained, tested, and extended using plugins.
+Previously we used Makefiles to coordinate builds. `doit` let us create a system that can be more easily maintained, tested, and extended using plugins.